Last updated on May 24, 2023

 Kidney wires are a bit different compared to French wires.
 They feature a long hooked wire that goes through the ear hole and a partial loop that closes the earring so it cannot fall off from the ear.
 The shape of the backing looks like a kidney, hence the name.
 Kidney wires are favoured in modern designer earrings as the long curve is the dominant part of the entire design.

-Lever backs, also known as European backs, are popular earring bakings used for drop, dangle and hoop earrings.
+Lever backs, also known as European backs, are popular earring bakings used for the drop, dangle and hoop earrings.
 Lever backs feature a curved wire that goes through an ear hole and a hinged lever part that closes the back.
 This backing type is a secure and comfortable option; however, it is also expensive as it contains more precious metal.

 Latch backs are mostly used on drop, hoop and dangle earrings.
 They feature a curved or straight wire that goes through the ear hole, but unlike lever backs, the latch backing’s post snaps into a small hole or latch.
 This backing type is comfortable to wear; however, it also has a downside.
 You should feel the post lock into the latch; otherwise, the earring may slip from your ear.